-- Normal mode is carried out to assess the structure of vessels. vascular walls and the degree of their tortuosity, which is especially important to consider for making the correct diagnosis and in preparation for various operations. - Dopplerography the study of the speed and direction of blood flow in the vessels, as well as its basic digital characteristics. - Color Doppler mapping helps to assess the patency of vessels, to detect the presence of thrombosis and atherosclerotic plagues, narrowing the vessel lumen, due to the sensitivity to slow flows improves differentiation between severe stenosis and occlusion, and also allows visualizing small vessels not distinguishable in B-mode [75].
+Normal mode is carried out to assess the structure of vessels, vascular walls and the degree of their tortuosity, which is especially important to consider for making the correct diagnosis and in preparation for various operations.

+- Dopplerography the study of the speed and direction of blood flow in the vessels, as well as its basic digital characteristics. - Color Doppler mapping helps to assess the patency of vessels, to detect the presence of thrombosis and atherosclerotic plaques, narrowing the vessel lumen, due to the sensitivity to slow flows improves differentiation between severe stenosis and occlusion, and also allows visualizing small vessels not distinguishable in B-mode [75].
+The limitation in the use of duplex scanning is the differentiation of the second statement of the differentiation of the use of duplex scanning is the differentiation.